roryl/lucee-book/custom_tags.md

 # Custom Tags

-Lucee allows extending the language with custom tags to add functionality to your views.
+Lucee allows extending the language with custom tags to add functionality to view templates.
 Custom tags are typically used for view logic.
-You create cutom tags with CFCs and then import them into your page.
+Custom tags are created with CFCs and then imported into a view, or Application.cfc

 This article shows a brief example, then read these additional articles: